resource-watch/slate/source/includes/api/_query.md

 }'
 ```

 In order to retrieve data from datasets, you can send queries to the API using a syntax very similar to SQL.
-Using these endpoints, you can also freeze or download the results of a particular query.
+Using these endpoints, you can also download the results of a particular query.

 **While we aim to make our query interface as broad and transparent as possible, some of the querying options described below will not be available for specific dataset providers, depending on this API's implementation or limitations on the actual data provider's side.**